evaou/typescript-microservices/README.md

 - return a rendered HTML file
 - good for SEO
 - need to know auth info with the first reqeust

+### Kubernetes namespace

+- create object under specific namespace
+- like a sandbox